Karrin Allyson: Career

 After graduating from college in 1986, Allyson moved to Minneapolis and concentrated on her jazz career.
 In 1990, she moved to Kansas City, where her career took off.
 In 1992 she recorded her debut album, I Didn't Know About You, which was so well received it was re-released on Concord Records in 1993.
 She subsequently recorded eight more Concord-released albums in Kansas City.
 In 1998, she moved to New York City with her longtime partner, classical music radio host Bill McGlaughlin, whom she met in Kansas City in the early 1990s.

-Allyson sings in English, French, Portuguese, Italian, and Spanish.
+Allyson sings in English, French, and Portuguese.
 The songs she performs are drawn from a variety of genres, including bossa nova, blues, bebop, samba, jazz standards, and other jazz modalities, and also ballads, pop standards, the Great American Songbook, soft rock, and folk rock.
 She has also recorded vocal performances of several instrumental jazz compositions, using both scat and vocalese techniques.
 She has recorded 12 original studio albums for the Concord Jazz label, and in 2009 she released a career-spanning "best of" collection.
 Her first all-original record, Some of That Sunshine, was released in August 2018 to rave reviews, with Jazz Times writing that "Allyson unleashes her equally impressive dexterity as a songwriter."